Planning your dream home

 This is the exciting part and can be a lot of fun because you are essentially bringing your dreams to life.
 If you already have ideas in mind for your dream home or renovation make sure you share them with your Architect, any good designer will work with you to make sure your ideas are incorporated where possible.

 The planning and creativity is over, now it’s time for construction to begin.
 Seeing your home come to life from paper is a fantastic feeling and experience, make sure you keep up to date with what’s happening and make sure your professionals are doing the job right.
-Your builder is a crucial part of your project so you need to make sure you have chosen a good one and one you can trust.
+Your builder is a crucial part of your project so you need to make sure you have chosen the right one and one you can trust.
 Working with your builder during the planning stage will also help to develop a great relationship for when your project kicks off.

 Always check with your builder on what insurance they have and what insurance you are required to provide.
 Also, make sure you talk to your insurer before you embark on your project to see if you are covered for the work that you are considering as you may need additional coverage and this is another cost you may need to take into consideration.
 In most cases, if you are building new it will be the builder that is responsible for the Contract Works Insurance.